Child and Adolescent Mental Health Services

-Being overweight can cause problems with self-confidence and health, however many young people who are of normal weight are discontent with their body shape and wish to be thinner.
+Being overweight can cause problems with self-confidence and health, however many young people who are of normal weight are unhappy with their body shape and wish to be thinner.

 Even more have eating difficulties or concerns about weight and shape which may not meet be diagnosed as anorexia nervosa or bulimia nervosa but are still a significant problem and may progress to a more serious eating disorder.

-Early warning signs of eating disorders?
+Early warning signs of eating disorders

-Other non-specific signs which often accompany eating disorders
+Other non-specific signs which often accompany them

 If eating disorders are not treated, they can become entrenched and can start to affect the young person’s physical and mental health making it hard for them to function normally.

-Last updated: 11 March, 2019
+Last updated: 21 May, 2019